webpack-contrib/sass-loader/README.md

 };
 ```

-If you want to view the original Sass files inside Chrome and even edit it,  [there's a good blog post](https://medium.com/@toolmantim/getting-started-with-css-sourcemaps-and-in-browser-sass-editing-b4daab987fb0).
+If you want to edit the original Sass files inside Chrome, [there's a good blog post](https://medium.com/@toolmantim/getting-started-with-css-sourcemaps-and-in-browser-sass-editing-b4daab987fb0).
 Checkout [test/sourceMap](https://github.com/jtangelder/sass-loader/tree/master/test) for a running example.
 Make sure to serve the content with an HTTP server.

 ## License